lisaminh/lisaminh.github.io/_pages/about.md

   - /about.html
 ---

 I am an Applied Physics PhD student at the University of Michigan interested in high resolution global climate models.
-I am in the [Hydroclimatic Extremes, Impacts and Data Analytics (HEIDA)](https://ombadi.engin.umich.edu/) and advised by [Mohammed Ombadi](https://scholar.google.com/citations?user=huRvHmgAAAAJ&hl=en)
+I am in the [Hydroclimatic Extremes, Impacts and Data Analytics (HEIDA)](https://ombadi.engin.umich.edu/) and advised by [Mohammed Ombadi](https://scholar.google.com/citations?user=huRvHmgAAAAJ&hl=en).
+Feel free to e-mail me at [lisaminh@umich.edu](mailto:lisaminh@umich.edu).

 ## Current Research Interests
 * Spatially Compound an Synchronous Droughts in a Warming Climate